 an experienced agent in this area.

-Meticulously maintained 4BR/2BA brick ranch with an attached 2-car garage in the desirable Oaks subdivision of Berea.
-No detail has been overlooked—over the years, the owner has updated the roof, windows, HVAC, garage door, water heater, and more.
-Step inside to find an open-concept layout featuring soaring ceilings, hardwood floors, a spacious dining area, and a great room w/a cozy fireplace and
+Meticulously maintained 4-bedroom, 2-bath brick ranch with an attached 2-car garage in the desirable Oaks subdivision of Berea.
+No detail has been overlooked—major updates include the roof, windows, HVAC, garage door, and water heater, with some warranties conveying.
+Step inside to an inviting open-concept layout featuring soaring ceilings, hardwood floors, and a spacious dining area that flows

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.